 You will incur costs to reposition yourself to Madrid which, if you use Avios to redeem, will include £35 of taxes.
 As such the net saving is £183 per ticket alongside the 48,000 points.

 A couple of points I’d highlight are as follows:

-- I mentioned this earlier but your Iberia Plus accounts needs to have been open for a minimum of 90 days with one qualifying transaction to allow you to transfer Avios across.
+- I mentioned this earlier – your Iberia Plus account needs to have been open for a minimum of 90 days with one qualifying transaction to allow you to transfer Avios across.

 There is more Avios points availability on Iberia flights if you move your points to Iberia Plus and book from there

 For some strange reason, British Airways refuses to show all of the available Iberia redemption flights on their website.
-This is partially as a result of Iberia having two types of economy seat however doesn’t answer why business class would be different.
+This is partially as a result of Iberia having two types of economy seat however that doesn’t answer why Business Class would be different.

 British Airways Avios Points Redemptions – Go Further!